raiden-network/raiden/docs/api_walkthrough.rst

         "total_deposit": 7331
    }

 To see if and when the counterparty deposited tokens, the channel can be queried for the corresponding events.
-The ``from_block`` parameter in the request represents the block number to query from (in general the default value should be fine):
+The ``from_block`` parameter in the request represents the block number to query from. (in general the default value should be fine):

 .. http:example:: curl wget httpie python-requests